thephez/dash-docs/_includes/devdoc/guide_transactions.md

 script size of 10,000 bytes provided they follow all other consensus rules, such as not having any data pushes larger than 520 bytes.

-Bitcoin Core 0.9.x to 0.10.x will, by default, relay and mine null data transactions with up to 40 bytes in a single data push and only one null data output that pays exactly 0 satoshis:
+Dash Core 0.11.x will, by default, relay and mine null data transactions with up to 40 bytes in a single data push and only one null data output that pays exactly 0 duffs:

 {% endautocrossref %}